BrianLinggadjaja/spotify_to_excel-v1/README.md

 This tool uses the **Spotify Api** to deliver your list of *playlists* and *tracks* to be **exported** as an **excel format**.

-Project created in-conjunction with an automation tool made by my friend.
+Project created in-conjunction with an automation tool made by a friend.

 Visit the GitHub page at https://brianlinggadjaja.github.io/spotify_to_excel-v1/